 What You Need to Know Before Shaving Your Dog

 Have you ever considered shaving your dog for the summer?
-I did it years ago under the assumption that it would help keep him cool, but unfortunately it had the opposite effect.
+I shaved my dog years ago under the assumption that it would help keep him cool, but unfortunately it had the opposite effect.
+What I didn’t know then was that the kind of coat your dog is what determines whether or not they should be shaved.

-Before you decide to shave your dog remember this: double coated dogs should not be shaved.
-Shaving a double coated dog will not help keep him cool, and it often ends up making things much worse.
+Before you decide to shave your dog this summer please remember this: double coated dogs should not be shaved.
+Shaving a double coated dog will not help keep him cool, it will just make things worse.

-Single coated breeds (such as Poodles) can have their fur clipped or shaved down to the skin and it will grow back the way it was, but this is not the case for double coated breeds.
+Single coated breeds (such as Poodles) can have their fur clipped or shaved down to the skin and it will grow back the way it was, but that’s not the case for double coated breeds.

 Why Double Coated Dogs Should Not be Shaved